 School of Arts, Humanities & Social Sciences

-Kate Massey-Chase has over a decade of professional practice as a freelance creative arts practitioner, working in applied theatre and education.
+Dr. Kate Massey-Chase has over a decade of professional practice as a freelance creative arts practitioner, working in applied theatre and education.
 Kate has worked across a diverse range of community settings, including prisons, addiction recovery services, mental health services, with young refugees, adults with Parkinson’s, and in schools.
 She is also an experienced facilitator of both sex & relationship education and intercultural dialogue workshops.

-I am also interested in different research methodologies, including autoethnography and practice-based research.
+She is also interested in different research methodologies, including autoethnography and practice-based research.

 McKean, A. & Massey-Chase, K. (eds) (2019) Playing for Time Theatre Company: Perspectives from the Prison, Bristol: Intellect.
 Nominated for the Theatre & Performance Research Association (TaPRA) Research Prize for Editing.